 His reign established a dynasty that ruled Scotland for centuries.
-Malcolm III was born in 1031.
-As the son of King Duncan I, Malcolm was the heir apparent.
+Malcolm III of Scotland was born in 1031.
+As the son of King Duncan I of Scotland, Malcolm was the heir apparent.
 However, his status as heir would be threatened by a relative named Macbeth.
 Macbeth was Duncan’s cousin.
 In 1040, Macbeth killed the king and seized the crown.

 After Macbeth’s ascension, Malcolm fled to England for protection.
 In 1057, he returned to Scotland to take back his birthright.
 The fugitive prince brought an army and was determined to regain his birthright.
 During a fierce battle, Malcolm personally killed Macbeth.
 With his enemies defeated, Malcolm became the king of Scotland.

 William the Conqueror